All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Bhadra Wildlife Sanctuary Stay

-River Tern Jungle Resort Bhadra Wildlife Sanctuary
+River Tern Jungle Resort, Bhadra Wildlife Sanctuary

-Out of all the resorts and homestays, The River Tern Jungle Lodge is the closest to the Bhadra Tiger Reserve.
+Out of all the resorts and homestays, the River Tern Jungle Lodge is the closest to the Bhadra Tiger Reserve.
 They have their restaurant, too.
 It’s on a small highland at the edge of the Bhadra reservoir, named after the Tern birds that flock to the nearby island during the breeding season.

 Bhadra Wildlife Sanctuary Govt Guest House